LESSON RESOURCE FOR GLOBAL MATHS AND SCIENCE LESSON 2026

 So in this example Game 1 would have 143, 187 and 154 on the edges and Game 2 would have 4840, 8712 and 5445 on the edges.

-- The players must agree on what numbers are allowed.
-For example whole numbers, or integers, or rational numbers, or powers of 2, 3, 4 and 7 or, to keep the numbers small, just 0 to 10 at the vertices.
+- The players must agree on the types of entries in the boxes to be used in the game.
+For example the entries could be whole numbers or integers, or rational numbers, or powers of 2, 3, 4 and 7 or, for young learners, the numbers could be small, just 0 to 10 at the vertices.
+Or the entries could be algebraic expressions.

 - Flip a coin to decide who goes first.

-- Players take it in turns to fill in a number in an empty box.
+- Players take it in turns to fill in an empty box.

-- When all 6 boxes have numbers in them both players check and if there are any mistakes then both players lose a point, if everything is correct, both players win a point.
+- When all 6 boxes have entries in them both players check and if there are any mistakes then both players lose a point, if everything is correct, both players win a point.

 - The first player to score 5 points wins the game.